jeromedevel/droideon/README.md

     - immediate control [forced]
     - add comment

--list of hosts acknowledge or not with search filter and sorting -detail of a host with the list of associated services
+list of hosts acknowledge or not with search filter and sorting

+detail of a host with the list of associated services

--shorcut in menu host for connect via SSH with connectbot App -shorcut in menu host for connect via RDP with Windows Remote Desktop App
+shorcut in menu host for connect via SSH with connectbot App

+shorcut in menu host for connect via RDP with Windows Remote Desktop App

--for each host or in list, we can do the same actions as on a service, but it is applied to all services of the host.
+for each host or in list, we can do the same actions as on a service, but it is applied to all services of the host.

-- list of events related to a service or host with date filter, notifications, status.
-- shortcut list of the latest notifications received [all centreon users]
+ list of events related to a service or host with date filter, notifications, status. shortcut list of the latest notifications received [all centreon users]

--sending notifications:
+sending notifications:
     - with possibility to set a different ringtone for problems and resolutions
     - button to automatically acknowledge a problem.
     - button to automatically set downtime to a problem

--widget which allows to have an overview of its infrastructure with automatic or manual refresh and shortcut to the application
+widget which allows to have an overview of its infrastructure with automatic or manual refresh and shortcut to the application

 More informations about centreon system :